DeclanWJ/Personal-Portfolio/README.md

 Finally, I focus on any projects I worked on in high school or college.
 Some include code or links to GitHub repos, and some just include images and descriptions.

+**Resume Section**

+This includes my updated resume.

+**Extra Accomplishments and Achievements**

+In here I talk about different accomplishments/achievements I have earned throughout the years, either relating to CS or not.

 ## Files:

 ## Pictures: